hmchen47/DataScience/AppliedDS-UMich/3-AML/01-FundML.md

     + larger `k`:
         + area assigned to different classes - smother and not as fragmented and more robust to
         + possibly with some mistakes, more mistakes in individual points
+        + supress the effect of noisey individual labels
+        + less detailed classification boundaries
     + Bias tradeoff

 + How sensitive is k-NN classifier accuracy to the choice of 'k' parameter?
     <a href="https://www.coursera.org/learn/python-machine-learning/lecture/MwsUM/k-nearest-neighbors-classification">
         <br/><img src="images/fig1-20.png" title= "Accuracy vs k values" alt="The diagram illustrates the relationship between k-value and corresponding accuracy" width="300">
     </a>
+    + Best choise of `k`: highest accuracy - depending on the data set

 + Q: Which of these could be an acceptable sequence of operations using scikit-learn to apply the k-nearest neighbors classification method?